We need your help – donate today to help save the kiwi

 Aotearoa used to be home to millions of kiwi.
 Today, there are only 68,000.
 Save the Kiwi is on a mission to rebuild the kiwi population – but we need your help.
-Can you imagine New Zealand without the kiwi?
-Neither can we.
-Please join the cause to save the kiwi.Every dollar counts
+Join the cause to return kiwi to where they used to live ... before it's too late.

 $25 could feed a kiwi chick

 While kiwi chicks stay at our incubation facility until they’re big enough to be released into the wild, they eat a special diet filled with vitamins and minerals that will help them thrive.
-Just $25 will feed a kiwi chick for their entire stay, ensuring they’re in the best condition possible before ‘release day’.

-$50 could train one dog to avoid kiwi
+$50 could kiwi-train one dog

-Dogs are one of the biggest risks to adult kiwi.
-Just $50 could help a farmer, hunter, or pet owner put their dog through kiwi avoidance training and reduce the likelihood of it harming a kiwi in the wild.
+$50 could help a dog owner put their dog through kiwi avoidance training and reduce the likelihood of it harming a kiwi in the wild.

 $100 could help protect one kiwi